 Let’s say the escape velocity of the body is v.
 The body must have greater energy than its gravitational binding energy.

-As you can see, this velocity is independent of the mass of the body and therefore, same for all bodies.
-On putting the values of G, M m, R and V in the expression, we get
+As you can see, this velocity is independent of the mass of the body and therefore, the same for all bodies.
+On putting the values of G, M, R in the expression, we get